hudochenkov/stylelint-order/README.md

 Automatic sortings has some limitation, which are described for every rule if any.
 Please, take a look at [how comments are handled](https://github.com/hudochenkov/postcss-sorting#handling-comments) by postcss-sorting.

+CSS-in-JS styles with template interpolation [could be ignored by autofixing](https://github.com/hudochenkov/postcss-sorting#css-in-js) to avoid styles corruption.

 Autofixing is enabled by default if it's enabled in stylelint configuration.
 Autofixing can be disabled on per rule basis using `disableFix: true` secondary option.
 E. g.:

 ```json